Lake Cahuilla: Inflow

 When the Colorado River drained into Lake Cahuilla, the entire sediment flow (c.
 150,000,000 t/year) of the river would have entered the lake; a sedimentation rate of 5 mm/year has been inferred for the northern part of the lake while the Colorado River Delta shows evidence of reduced sedimentation while the river drained into Lake Cahuilla.
 Sedimentation of the inlet during highstands and resulting river course changes away from Lake Cahuilla would have resulted in the Colorado River changing its course back to the Gulf of California.

 Other major streams that drained into Lake Cahuilla were Whitewater River from the north, and San Felipe Creek and Carrizo Creek from the southwest.
 More minor drainage came from Arroyo Salado on the western shore, and Salt Creek and Mammoth Wash on the eastern shore.
 Additional unnamed drainages did exist.
 Drainage from the Chocolate Mountains and the Cargo Muchacho Mountains may have reached the lake but are now buried by the Algodones Dunes.
 All these water systems are ephemeral.

-Presently the only major streams entering the basin come from mountains to the west and northwest, but during the Pleistocene they likely transported more water.
+Presently the only major streams entering the basin come from mountains to the west and northwest, as well as the New and Alamo Rivers, but during the Pleistocene they likely transported more water.
 When lower sea levels entrenched a more southerly course of the Colorado River, Lake Cahuilla may have been nourished solely by local runoff during the Wisconsin glaciation.